rubyfu/RubyfuGem/README.md

 # Rubyfu *the gem*
 Rubyfu gem is a simple way to run and read Rubyfu book offline as it is online.
 This gem should be continuously updated as the online version gets updated, but it's not instantly syncing.

+## How it works ?
+Well, the gem contains and HTML version of the book and it uses `watir-webdriver` gem to open the html file which gets served by `Webrick` ruby web server.
+So the webserver will serve the book, the browser will open it on the localhost.

 ## How to use Rubyfu gem?

 - **Install rubyfu gem**